FOSSEE/st-scripts/getting-started-with-arrays/script.rst

 {{{ switch to the next slide, problem statement of unsolved exercise 1 }}}

-Create a three dimensional array of the order (2,2,4).
+Create a three dimensional array of the shape (2,2,4).

 .. #[Puneeth: s/order/shape or size ?]

 {{{ switch to the next slide, shape of an array }}}

-To find the shape of an array we can use the object ``.shape``, let us check the shape of the arrays we have created so far,
+To find the shape of an array we can use the method ``.shape``, let us check the shape of the arrays we have created so far,

 .. #[Puneeth: s/object/method ?]